Achatina fulica (giant African land snail)

 Economic ImpactTop of page

-L. fulica has a voracious appetite and has been recorded as attacking over 50 different kinds of plants although it has a preference for breadfruit, cassava, cocoa, papaya, peanut, rubber and most species of legumes and cucurbits.
-The economic impact of L. fulica was considered to be so profound that the new discipline of economic malacology was formulated by zoologist Albert Mead (Mead, 1961, 1979) to take account of a pest species which appeared to be threatening already inadequate food supplies in poor regions of the world.
-Mead devoted his book to the economic impact of L. fulica.
-There had been reports that the species would devour virtually anything found in the garden (Jarrett, 1923, 1931) and Mead evaluated L. fulica as a major horticultural and agricultural pest.
-However, many reports of widespread damage by L. fulica have been anecdotal and more recently Civeyrel and Simberloff (1996) suggest that the lasting impact of L. fulica on agriculture may not be severe, and the human health risk is probably minor.
+A. fulica has a voracious appetite and has been recorded as attacking different kinds of economically, ornamental and medicinal plants (Raut and Barker, 2002) although it has a preference for breadfruit, cassava, papaya, peanut, rubber and most species of legumes and cucurbits.
+The economic impact of A. fulica was considered to be so profound that the new discipline of economic malacology was formulated by zoologist Albert Mead (Mead, 1961, 1979) to take account of a pest species which appeared to be threatening already inadequate food supplies in poor regions of the world.
+Mead devoted his book to the economic impact of A. fulica.
+There had been reports that the species would devour virtually anything found in the garden (Jarrett, 1923, 1931) and Mead evaluated A. fulica as a major horticultural and agricultural pest.
+However, many reports of widespread damage by A. fulica have been anecdotal and more recently Civeyrel and Simberloff (1996) suggest that the lasting impact of A. fulica on agriculture may not be severe, and the human health risk is probably minor.

-It is difficult to quantify the damage wrought by L. fulica to gardens and crops, but suffice to say that it is considered by most authorities to be the most damaging land snail in the world.
+It is difficult to quantify the damage wrought by A. fulica to gardens and crops, but suffice to say that it is considered by most authorities to be the most damaging land snail in the world.
 However, Civeyrel and Simberloff (1996) believe that the damage done to endemic species of snail by ill-judged biological control programmes outweighs the impact of the pest species.
-The dramatic population crashes commonly observed in populations of L. fulica which had increased rapidly in size following introduction into new environments, may well lessen the deleterious long-term economic impact of the species, though it remains a serious pest in many areas.
+The dramatic population crashes commonly observed in populations of A. fulica which had increased rapidly in size following introduction into new environments, may well lessen the deleterious long-term economic impact of the species, though it remains a serious pest in many areas.
+Raut and Barker (2002) cite several examples of the production of some crops that has proved unsustainable in certain infested areas.

 Environmental ImpactTop of page